Korea, Republic of

 The Winter Olympic Games in Pyeongchang (February 2018) was an important event for South Korea, both locally and globally.
 It offered a great opportunity to showcase the Netherlands and reach out to both a Korean and an international public.
 On this occasion, we expect to raise the visibility of the Netherlands in South Korea and build up a strong image of Dutch culture with presentations of visual art, the performing arts and new developments in (urban) design and architecture.

-South Korea at a glance
+Korea, Republic of at a glance

 featuring 251 artists